01 of 06

 Next, flop the disc back down onto the floured countertop.

-Do this until the disc is the size and thickness you prefer, but be careful not to let it get so thin that it tears.Continue to 6 of 6 below.
+Do this until the disc is the size and thickness you prefer, rotating to keep it circular.
+Be careful not to let it get so thin that it tears.Continue to 6 of 6 below.

 06 of 06